Health and nuisance complaints

 Contact the person causing the alleged nuisance

-Many complaints may easily be solved by approaching the owner/occupier in a neighbourly manner and discussing your concerns with them.
+Many complaints may easily be solved by approaching the owner/occupier in a friendly, neighbourly manner and discussing your concerns with them.

 The following points need to be considered: